 3. Use an Employee Assistance Program

-Bonus Tip: Get Recommendations from Your Network
+4. Get Recommendations from Your Network

 Ask friends, family members, or other people you know if they can recommend a therapist or counselor.
-Most mental health providers ethically cannot treat someone who is a friend, colleague, family member, or close acquaintance of an existing patient.
-But often, people will know of a good therapist or doctor via a friend of a friend, or are able to ask their doctor for a list of fellow doctors/providers that they could recommend who are currently taking new patients.
+Most mental health providers cannot ethically treat someone who is a friend, colleague, family member, or close acquaintance of an existing patient.
+But often, people will know of a good therapist or doctor via a friend of a friend, or are able to ask their doctor for a list of fellow doctors/providers they could recommend who are currently taking new patients.

 You can also ask another mental health professional for their recommendation.
 Therapists or psychologists will often know of other good therapists who are currently taking on new patients.
 If someone isn’t taking on new patients, ask them if they can recommend someone else who is.
-Additionally, if you’re currently seeing a psychologist, but need or want to also see a psychiatrist, it’s often best to have your psychologist refer you to a psychiatrist they know and trust.
+Additionally, if you’re currently seeing a psychologist but need or want to also see a psychiatrist, it’s often best to have your psychologist refer you to a psychiatrist they know and trust.

 How to Pay for Mental Health Care

 If you can’t find an in-network mental health professional who’s currently taking on new patients, there are some workarounds.
 When doctors don’t take any form of insurance or are out of network, the biggest barrier to seeking care is cost.
 It can be hard to fathom how you’d be able to afford to see a mental health professional on a regular basis without having some or all of it covered by insurance.

 These tips might help make that more manageable:

 - Use your FSA or HSA to pay for mental health care.
 If you’re paying out-of-pocket, one smart way to save is to use pre-tax dollars through your FSA or HSA.
 Be sure to check if the care you’re seeking is an eligible expense with your FSA or HSA provider.